edwarnicke/grpcfd/README.md

 cc, err := grpc.DialContext(ctx ,grpc.WithTransportCredentials(grpcfd.TransportCredentials(creds)))
 ```

-Note: If your client already using PerRPCCredentials consider to use:
+Note: If your client already using PerRPCCredentials by default consider to use:

 ```go
 var creds credentials.TransportCredentials